 Age was also a category that showed promising improvement.
 Forty-year-old Amber Valletta was the most in-demand model this season and appeared in seven print ads, tied with Rianne van Rompaey (who is 22).
 Models over the age of 50 were also incredibly visible this season, with 18 women featured in 11 campaigns, including those for Gucci, Proenza Schouler, Brandon Maxwell, and Saint Laurent.

-Even though transgender and non-binary models were the least represented group for the third season, 1.1%, or six people, were featured in AW18 campaigns.
+Even though transgender and non-binary models were the least represented group for the third season, 1.1%, or six people, were featured in fall 2018 campaigns.
 (Four of the six spots went to Ariel Nicholson Murtagh and Teddy Quinlivan).
 This number stayed the same from last year, which isn’t ideal but is good for visibility.

 Plus-size women, however, were only cast seven times (1.3%) — the lowest since 2015.
-Ashley Graham was the only plus model to be cast by a luxury brand (David Yurman), while Marquita Pring starred in Anthropologie’s autumn/winter campaign, Paloma Elsesser starred in 7 For All Mankind's, Tara Lynn in Gloria Vanderbilt's, and violinist Ezinma in The Gap's.
+Ashley Graham was the only plus model to be cast by a luxury brand (David Yurman), while Marquita Pring starred in Anthropologie’s fall campaign, Paloma Elsesser starred in 7 For All Mankind's, Tara Lynn in Gloria Vanderbilt's, and violinist Ezinma in The Gap's.

-It’s worth noting both Gap and Versace succeed when it came to diversity of all kinds — age, size, and race.
+It’s worth noting both The Gap and Versace succeed when it came to diversity of all kinds — age, size, and race.
 But two brands does not an industry make.
 And if we ever want fashion to get to a place of true inclusion, it's time brands that chose to stick with straight, white, size zero models took a moment to think about the message they're sending to their customers.